 Do I need a Nature Strip Landscaping Permit?

 It is a requirement of the Shire’s Community Amenity Local Law 2022, Works on Council Land or Roads to obtain a permit to landscape Council land and a requirement of the Road Management Act 2004 to obtain written consent of the coordinating road authority.
-For more information on the Shire’s Community Amenity Local Law 2022 or to access a copy, please see Local Law.
+For more information on the Shire’s Community Amenity Local Law 2022 or to access a copy, see Local Law.

 Types of landscaping works include: